ikim025/ucr-cs100/textbook/using-bash/sed/README.md

 `sed` would take the string "Hello World!\n," remove the newline character, and place the string into the pattern space.
 Once the text is in the pattern space, the provided commands are executed.
 Now that "Hello World!" is in the pattern space, the `'s/Hello/Goodbye/'` command is applied to it.
 A command will only execute if the text in the pattern space qualifies for the command, or matches the pattern.
-Since "Hello" was present in the pattern space, substitution command will swap out "Hello" with "Goodbye."
+Since "Hello" is present in the pattern space, substitution command will swap out "Hello" with "Goodbye."

 When the end of the line is reached, the pattern space is output to the output stream (standard output) and has its newline replaced back in.
 After `'s/Hello/Goodbye/'` has been applied the pattern space, the newline is added back to the string.
 So the output from the first line will be "Hello World!\n."
 Another cycle then begins for the next line of text in the file.
 Next, the string "This is a test file\n" is placed into the pattern space.
 This time however, "Hello" is not present, so `'s/Hello/Goodbye/'` does not execute, and "This is a test file\n" is simply output to the output stream.
 The same will occur for the final string.